-In commemoration of this year's Yom HaShoah (Holocaust Remembrance Day), Spertus welcomes correspondent David D’Arcy, who has been investigating and writing about cultural property and art theft for more than 20 years.
+In commemoration of this year's Yom HaShoah (Holocaust Remembrance Day), Spertus welcomed correspondent David D’Arcy, who has been investigating and writing about cultural property and art theft for more than 20 years.

-Mr. D’Arcy will explain the challenge of investigating the thousands of artworks stolen by the Nazis, and the even greater challenge of returning those works to their Jewish owners.
-He will discuss recently discovered stockpiles of stolen art found in Munich and elsewhere, place these new finds in the context of ongoing efforts, and examine the role of U.S. museums and the Jewish community.
+Mr. D’Arcy explained the challenge of investigating the thousands of artworks stolen by the Nazis, and the even greater challenge of returning those works to their Jewish owners.
+He discussed recently discovered stockpiles of stolen art found in Munich and elsewhere, place these new finds in the context of ongoing efforts, and examine the role of U.S. museums and the Jewish community.

 David D’Arcy is a correspondent for London-based The Art Newspaper, a contributing editor at Art & Auction, and a regular critic for “Front Row" on BBC Radio.